wymarzonylogin/piksel-kapcio/README.md

 ![piksel-kapcio-title](https://wymarzonylog.in/img/github/piksel-kapcio/piksel-kapcio-title.png)

-## What is it?
+## Advertisment
-Are you tired of users complaining that this obscure captcha you use on your website is sooo annonying and hard to solve?
+*Are you tired of users complaining that this obscure captcha you use on your website is sooo annonying and hard to solve?
 Are you bored with all the bots being defeated by the captcha you use?
 Well, we have good news for you! **Piksel Kapcio** is now available!
 It's a captcha library, but not really!
-It's really easy to read, both for humans and bots!
+It's really easy to read, both for humans and bots! *
+## What is it?
+It's bascially a simple captcha package to use within your PHP projects.
 ## Disclaimer
 Use at your own risk!
 This was never meant to be a hard to solve captcha.
 I never tried it against bots, so